Yagavi26/7-A--DESIGN-AND-ANALYSIS-OF-HORN-ANTENNA-USING-CST-MICROWAVE-STUDIO/README.md

 <img width="624" height="375" alt="image" src="https://github.com/user-attachments/assets/c75feeaf-de93-4ca6-9ed3-58d6a8d7ba52" />

+**Conclusion**

+From this Experiment we have Designed a Horn-antenna which is Operating at a frequency of 5.5 GHz,from this we have Found the S11 C/s,Directivity and Radiation Pattern.
+From which we found that the Directivity to be near 15.

 Result:

 The horn antenna was successfully designed and simulated using CST Microwave Studio to operate at 5.5 GHz.